A-Gr33n/Milestone-Project-1/README.md

      ### Testing client stories from UX section of README.md
      * #### First Time Vistor Goals
        i.
 As a First Time Vistor to the website, I want to be able to access the website without any extensive time and to easily find and browse the navigation menu on any device.

+          1. The website loading time process was tested on lighthouse and other testing site and its perfomance shown to be above 90%.

           1. No matter what page the new visitor lands on, they can easily find and use the navigation bar on any device as the site is responsive.

-         2. The website loading time process was tested on lighthouse and its perfomance is above 90%.
+         1. There is also a navigation menu popup bar on mobile and tablet devices

        ii.
-As a First Time Vistor I want to make a resrvation for a specific date and time.
-I should be quickly notified about reservations quickly and easily.

-       iii.
 As a First Time Visitor I want to find information about the restaurant, such as its hours of operation, location and contact information.

+          1. At the bottom of each website page the user can find the opening times.

+         1. The location is placed in the contact page

+         1. The user can click on contact link on the navbar and it will direct them on the contact page.

+    * #### Returning Visitor

+       i.
+As a Returning Vistor, I want to find the best way to get in contact the restaurant as there may be any questions I may have.

+        1. On the navigation bar there is a contact page, the user can find a textarea located at the bottom of the page where the user can type any queries.

+      ii.
+As a Returning Vistor, I want my details to be saved when I book a reservation so it will be a much faster process.
      ------
     ## Credits